filesender/filesender/docs/v3.0/install/index.md

 Install the FileSender 3.0 from the GIT repository use the following commands.
 Starting with the 3.0 series each major version will have it's own master and development branch.
+As these documents describe the 3.x series you will be interested in `master3` and `development3`.

 The `master` branch will always contain the latest release.
 You can select explicit versions using the release tag of the version